 Choose the method below that best matches your needs and sewing skills.
 Method 1 is best for temporary adjustments to length and for those who do not sew.
 If you are a busy dancer who can sew but doesn’t have a lot of time Method 2 is great for you.
 Method 3 is best for those who sew and have the time (and patience to use a seam ripper 🙂 ).
+All of these methods work best if the pant’s crotch is low, like with our Sariloons.
+If you will be altering a pair of pants that have a higher crotch, simply make the length adjustments at the ankles instead of the waistband for all instructions below.

 Note: Altered items cannot be exchanged or returned, so, only proceed with altering your garment if you are sure you love it and plan to keep it.

-How To Shorten Salawar Method 1:
+How To Shorten Pantaloons Method 1:

 By far, the most simple method.
 Many dancers I know use this for quick length adjustments.
 Great for borrowed pants and skirts when you don’t want to permanently alter the length.
 Also helpful for those who don’t (or just don’t want to) sew.